 Angela’s issues at school were as odd as they were unfortunate.
 The little girl was not merely “intelligent” and “sociable.”
 She was witty, precocious, and nothing short of charming.
 She possessed excellent language skills, a natural creativity and imagination, and a knack for telling captivating and emotive stories.

-Certain aspects of mathematics and sciences remained a mystery however, even with a tutor, and absent the context of her routine molestation at home, Angela’s school issues had been deemed sufficient to earn her the label of “learning disabled.”
+Certain aspects of mathematics and sciences remained a mystery however, even with a tutor.
+Absent the context of her routine molestation at home, Angela’s school issues had been deemed sufficient to earn her the label of “learning disabled.”

 Hayhurst noted that Angela had other troubling concerns at home — specifically her father.